officialdanielamani/ESPWebConnect/README.md

 - Easy WiFi and MQTT configuration through a web interface (No more hardcoded WiFi).
 - Connects to WiFi networks and sets up Access Point mode for configuration.
-- Creates a web server for configuration and control.
+- Creates a Web Interface for configuration and control.
 - Customizable dashboard with icons and colors.
 - Publishes and subscribes to MQTT topics.
 - Supports LittleFS for file storage.
 - Integrates ESPAsyncwebserver and WebSockets for real-time updates.
 - Allows the addition of sensors, switches, and buttons to a customizable dashboard.
+- Over The Air (OTA) update, can update firmware using .bin or via URL

 ------------